Cynthia Bailey’s Ex Peter Thomas Bashes Porsha Williams Over Kandi Burruss Claim

 As previously reported by the Inquisitr, after the reunion show aired, Porsha claimed on Twitter that she has proof of the cheating.

 On the latest The Real Housewives of Atlanta episode, Kandi Buruss and Porsha Williams went head-to-head over Porsha’s claim that she was told by someone that Kandi had said that she wanted to drug Porsha and bring her back to her and Todd Tucker’s sex dungeon to have their way with her.
-Over a group dinner in Maui, Kandi exploded as she lashed out at Porsha saying such a thing, in addition to her previous claims that Kandi was once in a 7-year relationship with a woman, slept around with R&B groups and that Todd cheats on her in New York City under the alias “Marvin.”
+Over a group dinner in Maui, Kandi exploded as she lashed out at Porsha for saying such a thing, in addition to her previous claims that Kandi was once in a seven-year relationship with a woman, slept around with R&B groups, and that Todd cheats on her in New York City under the alias “Marvin.”

 #alternativefacts #RHOA You never win when you play dirty.